May Madness: Competitive Wargaming in a Pandemic

 Col. Thomas J. Gordon IV is the director of the Marine Corps Command and Staff College.
 His 29-year career has included multiple command and staff tours.
-Prior to joining MCU he served as the military secretary to the 37th commandant of the marine corps.
+Prior to joining Marine Corps University he served as the military secretary to the 37th commandant of the Marine Corps.

 Dr. James Joyner is professor of security studies and the security studies department head at the Marine Corps Command and Staff College.
 He is a former Army officer and combat veteran who has published over 200 articles on national security topics.

 Dr. Jorge Benitez is assistant professor of security studies at the Marine Corps Command and Staff College.
 He previously served in the Office of the Secretary of Defense and the Department of State.